-The net OPEB liability for financial reporting purposes was measured as of June 30, 2019 and 2018.
-The liabilities were determined by actuarial valuations as of June 30, 2018 and 2017, rolled forward to June 30, 2019 and 2018.
+The net OPEB liability for financial reporting purposes was measured as of June 30, 2020 and 2019.
+The liabilities were determined by actuarial valuations as of June 30, 2020 and 2019.
 The following actuarial assumptions were used and applied to all periods included in the measurement:

-- Actuarial cost method: Entry age normal cost method. - Amortization method and period: Level percentage of payroll over 20 years; closed as of June 30, 2018. - Investment rate of return: 7.15%, net of OPEB plan investment expense, including inflation. - Projected salary increases: dependent on pension system ranging from 3.0% to 6.5%, including inflation. - Healthcare cost trend rates: trend rate for pre-Medicare per capita cost of 8.5% for plan year end 2020, decreasing by 0.5% each year thereafter, until ultimate trend rate of 4.5% is reached in plan year 2028.
-Trend rate for Medicare per capita costs of 3.1% for plan year end 2020.
-9.5% for plan year end 2021, decreasing by 0.5% each year thereafter, until ultimate trend rate of 4.5% is reached by plan year 2031. - Inflation rate: 2.75% - Wage inflation: 4.00% - Discount rate: 7.15% - Mortality rates: Post-Retirement based on RP-2000 Healthy Annuitant Mortality Table projected with Scale AA on a fully generational basis for PERS and TRS.
-Pre-Retirement based on RP-2000 Non-Annuitant Mortality Table projected with Scale AA on a fully generational basis for PERS and TRS. - Asset valuation method: Market value - Aging factors: 2013 SOA Study "Health Care Costs From Birth to Death" - Expenses: Health administrative expenses are included in the development of the per capita claims cost.
+- Actuarial cost method: Entry age normal cost method. - Amortization method and period: Level percentage of payroll over 20 years; closed as of June 30, 2017. - Investment rate of return: 6.65%, net of OPEB plan investment expense, including inflation. - Projected salary increases: dependent on pension system ranging from 2.75% to 5.18%, including inflation. - Healthcare cost trend rates: trend rate for pre-Medicare per capita cost of 7.0% for plan year end 2022, 6.5% for plan year 2023, decreasing by 0.25% each year thereafter, until ultimate trend rate of 4.25% is reached in plan year 2032.
+Trend rate for Medicare per capita costs of 31.11% for plan year end 2022.
+9.15% for plan year end 2023, 8.4% for plan year end 2024, decreasing gradually each year thereafter, until ultimate trend rate of 4.25% is reached by plan year 2036. - Inflation rate: 2.25% - Wage inflation: 2.75% for PERS and TRS, and 3.25% for Troopers - Discount rate: 6.65% - Mortality rates Post-Retirement: TRS based on Pub-2010 General Healthy Retiree Mortality Tables projected with MP-2019 and scaling factors of 100% for males and 108% for females.
+PERS based on Pub-2010 Below-Median Income General Healthy Retiree Mortality Tables projected with MP-2019 and scaling factors of 106% for males and 113% for females.
+Troopers A and B based on Pub-2010 Public Safety Healthy Retiree Mortality Tables projected with MP-2019 scaling factors of 100% for males and females. - Mortality rates Pre-Retirement: TRS based on Pub-2010 General Employee Mortality Tables projected with MP-2019.
+PERS based on Pub-2010 Below-Median Income General Employee Mortality Tables projected with MP-2019.
+Troopers A and B based on Pub-2010 Public Safety Employee Mortality Tables projected with MP-2019. - Asset valuation method: Market value - Aging factors: 2013 SOA Study "Health Care Costs From Birth to Death" - Expenses: Health administrative expenses are included in the development of the per capita claims cost.
 Operating expenses are included as a component of the annual expense.

-The long-term investment rate of return of 7.15% on OPEB plan investments was determined by a combination of an expected long-term rate of return of 7.50% for long-term assets invested with the West Virginia Investment Management Board ("IMB") and an expected short-term rate of return of 3.0% for assets invested with the WV Board of Treasury Investments ("BTI").
+The long-term investment rate of return of 6.65% on OPEB plan investments was determined by a combination of an expected long-term rate of return of 7.00% for long-term assets invested with the West Virginia Investment Management Board ("IMB") and an expected short-term rate of return of 2.5% for assets invested with the WV Board of Treasury Investments ("BTI").